The Bankrate promise

 - Essentially, a homeowners insurance policy is insurance, while a home warranty is a service contract.
 Home insurance might be required by your lender, but home warranties are not.

 - A home warranty could complement your home insurance policy by adding an additional layer of financial protection and helping to keep your systems and appliances running smoothly.

 Navigating the landscape of home protection can be complex, with terms like home warranty and homeowners insurance often appearing interchangeably.
 Yet these two products offer distinctly separate financial protections, each catering to different aspects of home ownership.
 To ensure your investment in your property is thoroughly protected, it’s essential to discern the nuances and benefits of both.
 This guide will help you understand the differences and how they can complement each other for comprehensive coverage.

 Is a home warranty the same as home insurance?

 A home warranty, on the other hand, is essentially a service contract.
-It can cover repairs or replacements for a number of major appliances in your home, from your water heater to your refrigerator.
+It can help cover repairs or replacements for a number of major appliances and systems in your home, from your water heater to your refrigerator.

 What does a home warranty cover?

 A home warranty provides a financial safety net for homeowners by covering certain systems and major appliances in the house.
 This could include fundamental systems like electrical setups and essential appliances such as washing machines.
 Additionally, some warranties offer extended protection for specialty items like pools, spas or even wine chillers.

 Common systems and appliances covered by a home warranty include: